Home > Basics > What Are Hard Skills? Definition and Examples

 Technical Skills

-Most technical skills involve knowing how to use a specific software or equipment.
-Technical skills are often needed for jobs that deal with information technology, engineering, and science, but hard technical skills can come in handy in a variety of positions.
+Technical skills involve knowing how to use specific software or equipment.
+You often need these skills for jobs in information technology, engineering, and science, but hard technical skills can come in handy in a variety of positions.
+Technical skills are highly-sought after, too โ€” according to a 2022 survey from the National Association of Colleges and Employers (NACE), 50% of employers are looking for technical skills on candidates’ resumes.

 Examples of technical skills include: